SandaruKasa/blog/content/posts/void.md

 };
 ```

-Why is a *product* type?
+Why is this a *product* type?
 Because the number of its possible values is the *product* of the number of possible values of its fields.

 $$|\texttt{two_octets}| = |\texttt{typeof(a)}|\cdot|\texttt{typeof(b)}|=|\texttt{uint8_t}|^2=256^2$$

-Or you can take logarithm of both sides of this equation and get a more familiar
+Or you can take a logarithm of both sides of this equation and get a more familiar
 ```c
 sizeof(two_octets) = sizeof(a) + sizeof(b) = sizeof(uint8_t) * 2
 ```
 because logarithms turn multiplication into addition and exponentiation into multiplication.

-So even though you can just add up the sizes of the fields,
-in actuality you are multiplying cardinalities.
-The addition of sizes is just a nice consequence of logarithm properties.

 Some languages also provide a convenient way to create product types
 without having to come up with a name for every single one of them,